Database Configuration Nodes

 These parameters control whether the databases compress data.
 Compression reduces the amount of storage needed by each database, but it can have a major detrimental impact on the speed at which items are written to the database, and the speed at which items are retrieved from the database.
 Changes take effect immediately on the next file creation.
 Make a note that you can not compress the pcapng packet db format.

-As of version 10.4, the valid values for this parameter are gzip , bzip2 , lzma , or none . gzip is the preferred algorithm when compression is used, because it provides a good balance between performance and space savings.
+As of current version, the valid values for this parameter are gzip , bzip2 , lzma , or none . gzip is the preferred algorithm when compression is used, because it provides a good balance between performance and space savings.
 Both bzip2 and lzma can achieve better space savings, but the tradeoff in speed is substantial and likely should only be considered for low ingest speeds and when storage space is at a premium.

 packet.compression.level , meta.compression.level